fghaas/pyconit2023/markdown/talk.md

 coming back to today and reading you the headlines of that day, you'd probably dismiss that person as lunatic as well.
-And finally, if you were to sit down tonight and try to write down the headlines for December 14, 2023, and you then actually read them on the day, you'll probably find that your predictions are nowhere near accurate.
+And finally, if you were to sit down tonight and try to write down the headlines for May 26, 2024, and you then actually read them on the day, you'll probably find that your predictions are nowhere near accurate.

 So we have no idea what the world's gonna look like, we have no idea